brenden/jquery-slopegraph/README.md

 ### Reading from a table

 As an alternative to inputing the graph data as a JavaScript object, you can specify an HTML table from which to read the data.
-This allows for graceful degradation in environements which don't support JavaScript and makes it easy to add slopegraphs to existing webpages.
+This allows for graceful degradation in environments which don't support JavaScript and makes it easy to add slopegraphs to existing webpages.

 The data should be encoded in a table like so: